Technigo/project-auth/README.md

 there is actually no one to watch what i am doing, and my whole learning is done by me, im almost feeling like that. wish i could get active help... not like in this way...

+# haha, come on git, you are ready to log the change.

+# why my git is not taking this change at readme?